kumarlokesh/sysd/README.md

 1. **[AI Code Assistant](exercises/ai-code-assistant/)** - A system design exercise for building an AI-powered coding assistant.
 2. **[Kafka Transactional Messaging](exercises/kafka-transactional-messaging/)** - Implementation of reliable message processing using Kafka transactions.
 3. **[Write-Ahead Log (WAL)](exercises/wal/)** - A low-level implementation of a write-ahead log for data durability.
+4. **[S3 Clone](exercises/s3-clone/)** - A minimal implementation of an Amazon S3-compatible object storage service with support for buckets and objects.

 ## Getting Started